[Guest Post] Am I Ready to Have Sex? Questions to Ask Yourself by Tina Evans

 Anal sex with hands can also facilitate a transfer of bacteria even if you are both/all STI-negative.
 If you’re switching between anal and genital stimulation with hands, change gloves or wash your hands in between.
 Even a freshly washed butt can transmit bacteria that can cause urinary tract infections and other complications, particularly for people with vaginas.

-For the same reasons, never go from anal to vaginal penetration with the same penis or dildo without having a thorough wash or sterilising the toy in between.
+For the same reasons, never make the mistake of going from anal to vaginal penetration with the same penis or dildo without having a thorough wash or sterilising the toy in between.

 Don’t Stress If It’s Not For You

 Like anything else, anal sex isn’t for everyone.
 You might reflect and decide that you have no interest in trying it, now or possibly ever.
 That’s cool!
-You might try it and realise you don’t like it.
+You might try anal and realise you don’t like it or want to do it again.
 That’s fine, too!
 You’ve learned valuable information about yourself!
+If you do want to go ahead and try it, avoiding these common anal mistakes will give you the best chance of having a good experience.

 This post contains affiliate links.